danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-5.md

 1. We lose the original unfiltered list of exercises and would have to create another state variable to hold the filtered list
 2. It causes two re-renders, this is unnoticeable to me, but is just unnecessary work that doesn't need to be done.

-We can compute the filtered exercises in the component body from the `exercises` and `query` variables ((non-relevant code has been removed)):
+We can compute the filtered exercises in the component body from the `exercises` and `query` variables (irrelevant code has been removed):

 ```jsx
 export default function SelectExerciseScreen() {